haoshengwu/pex2024/_posts/2024-08-01-Installation.md

 ---
-title: Prerequisite
+title: Intallation
 author: Haosheng Wu and Yilin Wang
 date: 2024-08-01
 category: Jekyll
 layout: post
 ---

-In this workshop, we will use [Jupyter Notebook](https://jupyter.org/) as the GUI to do some exercises.
-All the necessary materials (exercises, simulation data, numerical tools etc.) are already contains in a [Docker image](https://www.docker.com).
-The docker image contains everything needed to run a piece of software, including the code, runtime, libraries, environment variables, configuration files, and dependencies.
+In this workshop, we will use [Jupyter Notebook](https://jupyter.org/) as the interface to do the exercises.
+All the necessary materials (exercises, simulation data, numerical tools etc.) are already contained in a [Docker image](https://www.docker.com).
+The docker image contains everything, including the code, runtime, libraries, environment variables, configuration files, and dependencies.
 We use [VScode](https://code.visualstudio.com/) to acess the docker container which is a running instance of a docker image.

 You may have a question that Why do we use this format for the workshop?
 The answer is: